 - Not paying on time

-- Not paying enough estimated tax for the year
+- Not paying enough tax for the year

-There are a couple of things you can do to avoid these penalties: pay either at least 90% of what you owe in taxes this year, or pay the same amount (100%) as the taxes you owed last year, whichever is smaller.
+To avoid an overpayment or underpayment penalty, you can pay either at least 90% of this year’s tax bill, or pay the same amount (100%) as the taxes you owed the prior year, whichever is smaller.

-Paying 100% of the taxes you owed in the previous year is sometimes referred to as the safe harbor rule.
+Paying 100% of the taxes you owed on last year’s federal tax return is sometimes referred to as the safe harbor rule.
 Even if your income grew this year, you will avoid penalties if you match the payments that you owed in the previous year (but you will still have to make up the additional tax payments).

-Paying taxes four times a year won’t be the most fun thing you’ll do as an entrepreneur, but proper preparation, organized small business recordkeeping, and tax-ready books can help make it one of the most painless tasks.
+Paying taxes four times a year won’t be the most fun thing you’ll do as an entrepreneur, but proper preparation, organized recordkeeping, and tax-ready books can help make it one of the most painless tasks.
+And when in doubt, a tax professional can help you figure out your estimated tax payments to remove the guesswork.

 Note: This guide only covers federal taxes.
 If you live in a state that charges income tax, you may also need to set up quarterly state tax payments.